DISTRELEC EMEA

 Clarity before chrome.

-Distrelec sits where catalogue depth meets procurement caution: parts, tools, infrastructure, six-region contracts, and the reality of reconciling purchase numbers.
-The brief was not prettier chrome; it was fewer duplicate identities, clearer proof, and speed finance can stand behind.
+Distrelec sits where catalogue depth meets procurement caution: parts, tools, infrastructure, with registration and checkout varying by region.
+Duplicate accounts made orders hard to track and support complaints climbed.
+The brief wasn't prettier chrome — it was fewer identities, clearer proof, and a flow finance can stand behind.

-Strategy, UX, and UI moved in one lane—reviewed with stakeholders, revised against tickets and transcripts—so the voice could repeat without sounding canned.
-Same signal at landing, in the steps, and at service handoff.
+Strategy, UX, and UI moved in one lane — reviewed with stakeholders, revised against tickets and transcripts — so the voice could repeat without sounding canned.
+Same signal at landing, through the steps, and at service handoff.
 No ornament.
 Only accountable steps.

 THE CHALLENGE